 Check Doom’s soundtrack out!

-I think my favourite thing about the soundtrack beyond it’s otherworldly, hellish soundscapes and atmospheric droning and pulsing, is that Mick utilizes modern metal to help craft such a unique sound.
+I think my favorite thing about the soundtrack beyond its otherworldly, hellish soundscapes and atmospheric droning and pulsing, is that Mick Gordon utilizes modern metal to help craft such a unique sound.
 From Djent to 9-string guitars to Russian synthesizers, he holds nothing back and it definitely shows.